prudvikeshav/Kubernetes-Challenges/Challange 4/README.md

 ## 📝 Notes

-- Make sure that the PersistentVolume directories (`/redis01`, `/redis02`, etc.) exist on the worker nodes.
+- Ensure that the PersistentVolume directories (`/redis01`, `/redis02`, etc.) exist on the worker nodes.
 - Verify the Redis cluster's status and health using `redis-cli`.

 Good luck with your Redis cluster deployment! 🚀